The small red fruit is delightful in taste, but many do not know the many health benefits of cherry.

 Sour Cherries

-The acid concentration of the sour cherries is usually higher than sweet cherries which contributes to its tart flavor.
-Sour cherries have a dark red color and are round in shape.
+The acid concentration of sour cherries is usually higher than that of sweet cherries, contributing to their tart flavor.
+Sour cherries have a dark red color and are round.
 They cannot be eaten freshly due to their sour taste.

 -